parita2003/parita2003/README.md

 # Hi, I'm Parita! 👋

 Welcome to my GitHub profile!
-I'm a B.Tech fourth-year student passionate about coding and creatives.
-Here's a bit about me:

 - 👀 Interested in coding and creatives
 - 🌱 Currently in my B.Tech Fourth Year